 -5-speed AMT unit available on both petrol & diesel

 -Standard dual airbags, ABS with EBD & brake assist and ISOFIX child seat anchors

 -Despite increase in boot space it fails to match up rivals like Tigor & Xcent

 2017 Maruti Dzire Review

 Built on the new Heartect Baleno platform, the new Dzire is visually more appealing, sporting new elements and gets a more premium interior.
 Feature wise, Dzire is loaded with new-age tech.
 The carline is available in petrol and diesel variants in L, V and Z grades.
 Maruti Suzuki India has also added a new Z+ variant that sits on the top of the line-up.
-As for the bookings, the subcompact sedan is available for bookings across authorized Maruti dealerships for a sum of Rs 11,000.
-Customers also have the option to upgrade their bookings for the older model to the new-generation model, though they might have to wait longer for the delivery.
-One must note that Dzire is currently attracting a waiting period of 15 weeks.
+As for the bookings, one can pre-book this subcompact sedan across authorized Maruti dealerships at a sum of Rs 11,000.
+This car has been receiving an excellent response from car buyers.
+If reports are to be believed, it commands a waiting period of around 4-6 months, depending upon variant, city and colour.
 Read – New-generation Maruti Swift – All You Need To Know